MRCIEU/metaboprep/README.md

 1. Edit the paramater (parameter_file.txt) file
 	1.	do not add any spaces before or after the "=" sign in the paramater file.
 	2. the paramater file can be located anywhere
-2. Move to the, or a, directory containing both:
+2. Move to the, or a, directory containing a copy of:
 	1. run_metaboprep_pipeline.R
-	2. metaboprep_Report.Rmd
 3. Make sure that R is in your environment - an often necessary step if working on an HPC.
 	1. for example: module add languages/R-3.5-ATLAS-gcc-7.1.0
 4. Run the metaboprep pipeline on a terminal command line as follows: